Best AI Workflow Automation Tools for Businesses (Tested for Real ROI)

 Make — Best Visual Workflow Builder

 Make uses a visual canvas builder that gives more control over workflow structure.
 It suits users who want deeper logic without coding.
+It supports conditional routing and AI modules inside flows.

 Key AI Workflow Features